 Mod Guidelines

-These are the guidelines for mods publihsed on the mods index.
+These are the guidelines for mods published on the mods index.
 All mods on the index are required to follow these rules.

-It is the responsiblity of both the mod developer and the person who verifies the mod to make sure the mod abides by the rules.
-If a mod is mistakingly approved, or it receives an update the breaks the rules, they may be applied retroactively.
+It is the responsibility of both the mod developer and the person who verifies the mod to make sure the mod abides by the rules.
+If a mod is mistakingly approved, or it receives an update that breaks the rules, or a new rule is added later on, they may be applied retroactively.
+Mods that are found to break the rules due to accidents (or that accidentally start breaking the rules due to external circumstances such as a GD update) may be temporarily delisted until the issues are fixed.

 Ban rules